taih304/Linux-Shell/README.md

 * Physical layer: Bits

 However, those protocol unit name sometimes can be used interchangeably, like Modbus, which is an application layer protocol, called its APDU as Modbus frame.

-### Network Layer

-The Internet’s network layer is responsible for moving network-layer packets known as datagrams from one host to another.
-The Internet transport-layer protocol (TCP or UDP) in a source host passes a transport-layer segment and a destination address to the network layer, just as you would give the postal service a letter with a destination address.
-The network layer then provides the service of delivering the segment to the transport layer in the destination host.

-The Internet’s network layer includes the celebrated IP Protocol, which defines the fields in the datagram as well as how the end systems and routers act on these fields.
-There is only one IP protocol, and all Internet components that have a network layer must run the IP protocol.
-The Internet’s network layer also contains **routing protocols** that determine the routes that datagrams take between sources and destinations.
-The Internet has many routing protocols.
-As we saw in Section 1.3, the Internet is a network of networks, and within a network, **the network administrator** can run any routing protocol desired.
-Although the network layer contains both the IP protocol and numerous routing protocols, it is often simply referred to as the IP layer, reflecting the fact that IP is the glue that binds the Internet together.